Protocentral/protocentral_healthypi_v4/docs/Programming_HealthyPiv4.md

 }
 ```

-**Step 5: Uploading SPIFFS data folder**
+**Step 6: Uploading SPIFFS data folder**

-Next, after uploading the code to Healthypi v4 you will need to upload the Spiffs data folder for getting the webpages and storing the SSID and Password.
-Download [ESP32 File system](https://github.com/me-no-dev/arduino-esp32fs-plugin.git), unzip the folder in Arduino IDE tools folder and  open the Arduino IDE ,navigate to **Tools>ESP32 Sketch Data Upload**.
+Navigate to **Tools->ESP32 Sketch Data Upload** and it will upload the SPIFFS File.

+Note: Ensure that the data folder containing all of the SPIFFS
+file is in the same folder as the ino file.

-**Step 6: Compiling and Uploading**
+**Step 7: Compiling and Uploading**

 Compile the code and check for compilation without error and upload the code to HealthyPi v4 and see the output in the mode of your choice.